drcandacemakedamoore/cleanX/paper/paper.md

 Radiological images of various anatomy are part of the diagnostic work-up for millions of patients for diverse indications.
-A considerable amount of time and resources have gone into the effort to develop automated diagnostic interpretation of these images.
+A considerable amount of time and resources have gone into developing automated diagnostic interpretation of these images.
 The purpose of this library is to help scientists, medical professionals, and programmers create better datasets upon which algorithms related to X-rays, MRIs or CTs can be based.